draios/grafana-sysdig-datasource/README.md

 ## Current limitations

-The Sysdig datasource is currently in Beta.
-Sysdig will continue to release iterations to make the datasource more complete and robust; however, some issues may be encountered.
-A list of known limitations is provided below:
+The Sysdig datasource plugin is currently in BETA.
+Known limitations are listed below:

-* The datasource is being tested with latest version of Grafana.
-If you're using older versions of Grafana and you find any issues, please report the issue and we'll make sure to support your version of Grafana!
+* The plugin is tested with Grafana version up to [7.4.3](https://github.com/grafana/grafana/releases/tag/v7.4.3).
-* We leverage [annotations](http://docs.grafana.org/reference/annotations/) to show Sysdig events, but we don't support it just yet.
+* [Annotations](http://docs.grafana.org/reference/annotations/) are leveraged to show Sysdig events, but not broadly supported.
-* With Grafana you can enter any arbitrary [time range](http://docs.grafana.org/reference/timerange/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://support.sysdig.com/hc/en-us/articles/204889655).
+* With Grafana you can enter any arbitrary [time range](https://grafana.com/docs/grafana/v7.4/dashboards/time-range-controls/), but data will be fetched according to retention and granularity restrictions as explained in this [Sysdig Support page](https://docs.sysdig.com/en/docs/sysdig-monitor/explore/time-windows/#time-window-limitations).

 ## Support / Community

-The Sysdig Datasource Plugin for Grafana is currently in beta.
-We'd love to hear from you and help you with it!
+We'd love to hear from you!
 Join our [Public Slack](https://slack.sysdig.com) channel ([#grafana](https://sysdig.slack.com/messages/CA7RSQXK9)) for announcements and discussions.